syncfusion-content/maui-docs/MAUI/ListView/filtering.md

 {% endhighlight %}
 {% endtabs %}

-The following code example illustrates code for filtering the data using `FilterContacts` method in the ViewModel:
+The following code example illustrates how to filter the data using `FilterContacts` method in the ViewModel:

 {% tabs %}
 {% highlight c# %}